mohit-k-s/meteo/README.md

 # Meteo

-Hobby Project

 ![Meteo](./pictures//meteo.png)

-I am still working on data about elevation and stuff but the core is working ig.
+Meteo is a hobby project , I am still working on data about elevation and stuff but the core is working ig.

 ## Features (added already or to be added)